-Alternative: Preferred Alternative B No-Go 7 memante.
-Alternative A Alternative PLANNING, DESIGN AND DEVELOPMENT PHASE TER RESTRIAL BIODIVERSITY ASS ESSMENT IMPACT 8 Potential impact and risk: EROSION Nature of impact: over and soil disturbance being susceptible to soil of the activity.
-No Impact Extent and duration of impact: Local and limited to site Medium term (5-15 years) Local and limited to site Medium term (5-15 years) Consequence of impact or risk: Increased erosion on site Increased erosion on site Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
+Alternative: Preferred Alternative B No-Go Alternative A Alternative PLANNING, DESIGN AND DEVELOPMEN T PHASE TER RESTRIAL BIODIVERSITY ASS ESSMENT IMPACT 8 Potential impact and risk: EROSION Nature of impact: Removal of vegetation cover and soil disturbance may result in some areas being susceptible to soil erosion after completion of the activity.
+No Impact Extent and duration of impact: Local and limited to site Medium term (5-15 years) Local and limited to site Medium term (5- 15 years) Consequence of impact or risk: Increased erosion on site Increased erosion on site Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
 None identified.
 Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Avoidable Avoidable

-Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: areas that are suscepthe stormwater structures constructed. areas as well as where present.
-Areas must suitable cover cropstructures constructed.
-If natural vegetation researches. nust be implemented in patible to erosion, including tures around the parking the mobile dune sands are be rehabilitated, and a planted and/or other d.
-The establishment does not say must be applied on non- Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact
+Degree to which the impact can be High High Degree to which the impact can be mitigated: High High Proposed mitigation: Suitable measures n areas that are suscept the stormwater struct areas as well as when present.
+Areas must suitable cover cropt structures constructed If natural vegetation n occur, a suitable grast sand areas. hust be implemented in otible to erosion, including tures around the parking re mobile dune sands are be rehabilitated, and a planted and/or other d. re-establishment does not s must be applied on non- Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact